Herbal remedy for erectile dysfunction (ED)

 - by increasing blood pressure (which increases the strength of your erection)

 Yohimbine may be less successful if your erectile dysfunction is caused by physical factors, such as poor blood flow or circulation.

 What effect does Yohimbine have on blood pressure?

-Depending on dosage, yohimbine can either increase or decrease blood pressure Small doses can increase blood pressure.
+Depending on the dose, yohimbine can either increase or decrease blood pressure.
+Small doses can increase blood pressure.
 Higher doses can lead to a potentially dangerous drop in blood pressure.
-Higher doses of oral yohimbine may have numerous side effects, such as rapid heart rate, overstimulation, unusual blood pressure, cold sweating, and insomnia.
+Higher doses of oral yohimbine may have numerous side effects, such as rapid heart rate, overstimulation, unusual blood pressure, cold sweating and insomnia.

 What dosage of Yohimbine should you take?

-One problem that has been noted in Yohimbine is that it’s tricky to control the amount of the drug in every dose.
-Over-the-counter, or unregulated versions of Yohimbine bought online without prescription can vary drastically in the amount of Yohimbe they contain.
+One problem noted in Yohimbine is that it’s tricky to control the amount of the drug in every dose.
+Over-the-counter or unregulated versions of Yohimbine bought online without prescription can vary drastically in the amount of Yohimbe they contain.